DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 4) Hold the Forward key while pressing the cursor routing key on the character that is to end the selection.

+Using steps 1 and 2, the start of the selection can be changed at any time.
+Likewise, using steps 3 and 4, the end of the selection can be changed at any time.
+In fact, the end of the selection can be set before the start of the selection is set, i.e. steps 3 and 4 can be performed before steps 1 and 2 have been performed.

+Selecting text is useful in at least the following ways:

+* Typing a character deletes the selected text, puts the cursor where the selected text was, and then inserts the character at that point within the text.
+This, in other words, is an efficient way to replace old text with new text.
+Just select the old text and then start typing the new text.

+* Pressing either delete key (previous or next) deletes the selected text.
+This, in other words, is an efficient way to delete a block of text.
+Just select it and then delete it.

+If the start of the selection is set first, and if the cursor is after that character, then the selection is implicitly extended forward to (but not including) the character where the cursor is.
+This, for example, provides an easy way to delete or replace several characters that have just been typed.

+If the end of the selection is set first, and if the cursor is before that character, then the selection is implicitly extended back to (and including) the character where the cursor is.
+This, for example, provides an easy way to replace a word, line, paragraph, etc.

 Navigation
 ----------